 My Aunt S.F.:

-My one aunt and uncle have several hummingbird feeders set up on their property.
-Hummingbirds are also a reoccurring theme in the house decor.
+One of my aunts, S.F., and her husband, my uncle J.F., have several hummingbird feeders set up on their property.
+Hummingbirds are also a reoccurring theme in their indoor decor.
 I assume this was more my aunt's doing than my uncle's, so I think of my aunt when I see this hummingbird keychain.

 My Cousin K.V.:

-Whatever the case, in my mind I associate my cousin K.V. with unicorns.
-Or at least I associate my childhood memories of my cousin with unicorns.
-My cousin is an adult now with children of her own, and these days on the rare occasions that I see her I don't immediately think, 'unicorns'.
+Whatever the actual case may be, in my mind I associate my cousin K.V. with unicorns.
+Or at least, I associate my childhood memories of my cousin with unicorns.
+My cousin is an adult now with children of her own.
+And these days, on the rare occasions when I see her, I don't immediately think 'unicorns'.

 As you can see, there've been a lot of people in my life that I've 'memorialized' in my keychain collection.
 These people have all made a mark on my life, and I sincerely hope that any marks I've made on their lives have been positive.